Watson Foundation: Jeannette K. Watson Fellowship

 In 1999, the Jeannette K. Watson Fellowship was created to expose undergraduate students to work through three successive summer internships and mentorship.
 The fellowship is a competitive academic grant made each year to fifteen undergraduates nominated by 12 affiliated New York City colleges which provides successive summer experiences for three years, stipends, mentoring, seminars, and discovery fund.

 The fellowship is named after Jeannette K. Watson, the first female member of the IBM Board of Directors, and wife of Thomas J. Watson.

 During their first summer, Jeannette K. Watson Fellows intern at a New York City based partner, while the second and third summers can be in New York City, anywhere else in the United States, or overseas.
 Over the three year fellowship, fellows must go overseas at least once.
-Fellows are awarded three successive annual grants of $5,500, $6,500, $7,000 in addition to a $2,000 discovery fund.
+Fellows are awarded three successive annual grants of $7,500, $9,000, $10,000 in addition to a $2,000 discovery fund.
 Fellows have gone on to win prestigious awards like the Harry S. Truman Scholarship, the Fulbright Program, and The Paul & Daisy Soros Fellowships for New Americans.
-They have also gone on to graduate school at the University of Oxford, Harvard University, and the University of California, Los Angeles.
+They have also gone on to graduate from school at the University of Oxford, Harvard University, and the University of California, Los Angeles.